kteska/pokedex-vue/README.md

 ## Summary

-I used photos from [https://pokeres.bastionbot.org] (url) website.
+I used photos from https://pokeres.bastionbot.org website.
 However, in the windows the photo dialogs are taken from PokeAPI.
 The consequence of this may be their longer loading on the website.
 The application does not check if there is a photo at the address.